Timesheets (Cloud)

 This creates a dynamic-period report where the data shown is always for the last month relative to the current date.
 Dynamic-period reports make it easy to create report templates for regularly-run reports.

-7. She can easily compare Logged versus Billable hours per consultant and per issue, as well as the totals of each at the bottom of their columns.
+2. She can easily compare Logged versus Billable hours per consultant and per work item, as well as the totals of each at the bottom of their columns.

-8. Taylor clicks in the Group by field, selects Worklog, and then clicks Apply to add the detail that the customer, Lunar Industries, will want to see in the invoice, which is the individual worklogs for each consultant on each issue.
+3. Taylor clicks in the Group by field, selects Worklog, and then clicks Apply to add the detail that the customer, Lunar Industries, will want to see in the invoice, which is the individual worklogs for each consultant on each work item.

 Step 5: Save, share, and export the report for invoicing